Rabie45/FreeRTOS-tutorial-stm32/Free-template/README.md

 ## Functions
 1. void USART_SendData(USART_TypeDef* USARTx, uint16_t Data).\
-   -used to send data over UART peripheral.
+   - used to send data over UART peripheral.

 2. uint8_t USART_GetFlagStatus(USART_TypeDef* USARTx, uint32_t USART_FLAG);\
-   -used to check the flag to know the Status of some register
+   - used to check the flag to know the Status of some register

 3. void USART2_init(void);  //UART peripheral Initialization\
    -used to initalize the UART hardware